dreamsdk/codeblocks/wxMSW/src/docs/qt/install.md

 Building wxGT on Android               {#qt_android}
 --------------------------

-Download Android Native Development Kit (NDK), tandalone Android Software Development Kit (SDK), install them and perform the following instructions to prepare the cross-compilation tool-chain to (change NDK and other paths):
+Download Android Native Development Kit (NDK), standalone Android Software Development Kit (SDK), install them and perform the following instructions to prepare the cross-compilation tool-chain to (change NDK and other paths):